Raekye/dotfiles/notes/filesystems.md

 - `lazyatime`: only update the in-memory times (access, modify, and change);
 	the on-disk timestamps are updated under specific conditions (e.g. upon `fsync`).

-The modify time indicates the last time the file contents were modified.
+The modify time (mtime) indicates the last time the file's contents were modified.
-The change time indicates the last time the file's metadata was changed.
+The change time (ctime) indicates the last time the file's metadata was changed.
+The access time (atime) indicates the last time the file was accessed.

 [parted-unit]: https://www.gnu.org/software/parted/manual/html_node/unit.html
 [parted-resizepart]: https://www.gnu.org/software/parted/manual/html_node/resizepart.html